 Spain’s economy minister says ‘overtourism’ challenges need to be addressed

-MADRID (AP) — Spain could receive as many as 100 million tourists this year, according to some projections, which the country’s economy minister said poses challenges for the country’s residents that the government can no longer afford to ignore.
+MADRID (AP) — Spain’s economy minister says the millions of tourists who visit the country every year present a challenge for Spain’s residents that the government can no longer afford to ignore.

 “It’s important to understand that these record numbers in terms of tourism also pose challenges,” Economy Minister Carlos Cuerpo said in an interview Tuesday with The Associated Press.
 “And we need to deal with those challenges also for our own population.”